Soviet OMON assaults on Lithuanian border posts: Medininkai incident

 The most serious attack occurred when OMON troops from Riga attacked the Lithuanian customs post in Medininkai on the Vilnius–Minsk highway on 31 July 1991.
-It is thought that the attack took place around 04:00 because a watch belonging to one of the victims stopped at this hour.
+It is thought that the attack took place around 04:00, because a watch belonging to one of the victims stopped at this hour.
 Seven officers were shot and killed: Mindaugas Balavakas and Algimantas Juozakas (officers of the Special Division ARAS), Juozas Janonis and Algirdas Kazlauskas (officers of the highway police), Antanas Musteikis, Stanislovas Orlavičius and Ričardas Rabavičius (customs officers).
 Rabavičius died on 2 August in hospital.
 The only survivor, customs officer Tomas Šernas, suffered severe brain damage and became disabled.
 The ARAS officers were supposed to provide protection to the post and were armed.
 However, their weapons were missing from the scene and there were no signs of returned fire.
 The Lithuanian officers were forced to lie down on the ground and then shot in the head, execution style.
 Those killed were buried in the Antakalnis Cemetery.
 The victims were awarded the Cross of Vytis (6 September 1991) and the Medal of 13 January (9 January 1992).

 The incident occurred during US President George H. W. Bush's two-day visit in Moscow.
 Bush specifically addressed the incident in one of the press conferences, but downplayed its importance in the Lithuanian struggle for international recognition and shielded Gorbachev from responsibility.
-It was speculated that the assailants wanted to embarrass Gorbachev showcasing his inability to control the situation in the dissolving Soviet Union.
+It was speculated that the assailants wanted to embarrass Gorbachev showcasing his inability to control the situation in the collapsing Soviet Union.
 The attack might have been a response to a treaty between Lithuania and Boris Yeltsin, newly elected President of Russian SFSR.
 The treaty established formal diplomatic relations and addressed economic and cultural issues between Lithuania and Russia; it was seen as an important step towards recognition of Lithuania's independence.
 Another version claims that the guards discovered a large smuggling operation.